 Students must be nominated for this scholarship by their school.
+See Ms. Bailey in December if you wish to be nominated.
 If nominated, the student must submit an application to their school district or independent school authority, who will forward it to the Ministry of Education for adjudication by the selection committee.
-Deadline: Feb 15, 2017.
+Deadline: February 2020.